AchinthaGedara/Receipes/README.md

 # Receipes

-This website allows users to search recipes by a keywords.
+This website allows users to search recipes by keywords.
 .And also they can save it in the local storage for offline viewing.
 Operation.
 1) Enter key phrase and search.